musabgultekin/torchtune/README.md

 ## Get Started

-To get-started with fine-tuning your first LLM with torchtune, see our tutorial on [Finetuning Llama2 with TorchTune](https://pytorch.org/torchtune/main/examples/first_finetune_tutorial.html).
-The tutorial on [End-to-End Workflow with torchtune](https://pytorch.org/torchtune/main/examples/e2e_flow.html) will show you how to evaluate, quantize and run inference with this model.
+To get-started with fine-tuning your first LLM with torchtune, see our tutorial on [fine-tuning Llama2 7B](https://pytorch.org/torchtune/main/examples/first_finetune_tutorial.html).
+Our [end-to-end workflow](https://pytorch.org/torchtune/main/examples/e2e_flow.html) tutorial will show you how to evaluate, quantize and run inference with this model.
 The rest of this section will provide a quick overview of these steps with Llama2.

+&nbsp;

 #### Downloading a model

 Follow the instructions on the official [`meta-llama`](https://huggingface.co/meta-llama/Llama-2-7b) repository to ensure you have access to the Llama2 model weights.
 Once you have confirmed access, you can run the following command to download the weights to your local machine.
 This will also download the tokenizer model and a responsible use guide.

+&nbsp;

 > Tip: Set your environment variable `HF_TOKEN` or pass in `--hf-token` to the command in order to validate your access.
 You can find your token at https://huggingface.co/settings/tokens

+&nbsp;

 ```bash
 tune download meta-llama/Llama-2-7b-hf \